bitlabsdevteam/memory_agent/README.md

 ## 📋 Prerequisites

 - Python 3.8+
+- At least one LLM provider API key:
   - Google API Key (for Gemini access)
+  - OpenAI API Key (for GPT models)
+  - Groq API Key (for DeepSeek models)
 - Modern web browser (for the client interface)

 ## 🛠️ Installation